Ray Anderson (athletic director): Criticisms

 Although he had some success as an athletic director, he has been heavily criticized by Arizona State fanbase for underperforming in major collegiate sports such as football and baseball.
 He has been criticized for keeping his former client and close friend, Herm Edwards, as head coach of the football team, despite being in the middle of an NCAA investigation due to recruiting violations during the COVID-19 dead period.

 In 2020, Anderson was accused of ignoring sexual harassment allegations regarding an ASU booster.
 Former ASU employee, David Cohen filed a $1.5 million lawsuit after he said that Anderson fired him after he repeatedly ignored claims that Bart Wear, a prominent basketball booster, sexually harassed his wife and two other women.
 It was revealed that one of the two other women was the wife of ASU basketball head coach Bobby Hurley.
 On June 21, 2021 Cohen announced a federal lawsuit against the school.
 Despite Bobby Hurley being at odds with Anderson, on March 23, 2023 Hurley received a two-year extension as head coach.
+At the conclusion of the trial on December 11, 2025, David Cohen was quoted by Chris Karpman, saying, "“Ray is the most despicable and unethical person I’ve ever met in my life.
+He has zero care for the safety and welfare of women.
+It showed.
+He’s a pathetic human being and a liar."

 Anderson has also been criticized for not retaining ASU softball head coach, Trisha Ford, who was a 2-time Pac-12 Softball Coach of the Year.
 She would leave and become the head coach of the Texas A&M softball program.
 Despite criticism and speculation, ASU president Michael Crow stated in an ESPN article on October 25, 2022, that Anderson will remain as Athletic Director.

 Days after Arizona State joined the Big 12, Anderson received backlash from the West Virginia fanbase and the media for a statement he made at a press conference.
 He quotes "I promise I'm not going to Morgantown...
 I'm going to sign that to Jean Boyd.
 He can go to Morgantown.
 But send me to Texas and the rivalry with Arizona and starting a new one with BYU and Utah and Colorado."
 Anderson later apologized to West Virginia athletic director, Wren Baker for making the comment.
 In 2023, Anderson received backlash from the Sun Devil fanbase, boosters, and the media for announcing a self-imposed bowl ban for the football program just days before the season opener.

 He later stepped down in November 2023, after of barrage of controversies involving him.
 He stated "It has been a privilege to serve as ASU's athletic director for nearly a decade."